hicommonwealth/commonwealth/common_knowledge/Farcaster-Contests.md

 - Go to `Domains` -> `New Domain` to generate a free static domain
 - Use this command to run ngrok:
 	- `ngrok http --url=YOUR_NGROK_DOMAIN 8080`
-	- Save as shell alias or local bash script since you’ll need to run this often
+	- ⭐️ Save as shell alias or local bash script since you’ll need to run this later and often

 ## Setup Neynar webhook